soheilbr82/BluegrassWorkingMemory/README.md

 Dr. Yang Jiang\
 Department of Behavioral Sciences, University of Kentucky, Lexington

-### The setup is developed under the supervision of:
-Dr. Xiaopeng Zhao\
-Department of Mechanical, Aerospace, and Biomedical Engineering, University of Tennessee, Knoxville\
-\
-Dr. Yang Jiang\
-Department of Behavioral Sciences, University of Kentucky, Lexington

 This platform is based on the Bluegrass Short-term Memory Protocol developed by Dr. Yang Jiang

 ## Installation